SocialGouv/archifiltre-docs/scripts/README.md

-## Archifiltre import script
+## Docs by Archifiltre import script

 ### Description

-Archifiltre provides you with an export script that you can run directly on your file server.
+`Docs` provides you with an export script that you can run directly on your file server.
 It allows you to generate a file that can be directly sent to an archivist.
-He will then be able to drop it into Archifiltre to analyze the file tree.
+He will then be able to drop it into `Docs` to analyze the file tree.

 The generated file will contain the following information :